 Located in the Andes Mountains of Bolivia, Salar de Uyuni is the largest salt flat on Earth, covering 3,860 square miles The expanse of salt creates an unending, strikingly white landscape during the dry season, dazzling the eye and playing optical tricks that make it appear as if you’re viewing white hexagonal tiles of salt that go on forever.
 Still, many feel the area is most spectacular in the rainy season when it is covered in water, resembling a massive mirror, and the reflection of the blue sky creates an even more surreal landscape.
-Visitors often arrive by taking a multi-day 4X4 tour that includes excursions other attractions in the surrounding desert, like geysers, rock formations, natural hot springs and colorful lakes that house hundreds of pink flamingos.
+Visitors often arrive by taking a multi-day 4X4 tour that includes excursions to other attractions in the surrounding desert, like geysers, rock formations, natural hot springs and colorful lakes that house hundreds of pink flamingos.

 A mecca for photographers and visitors of all types, this landscape of soaring cliffs and coastal area made up of some 40,000 basalt columns, is a true geological wonder.
-Legend has it that it was carved out by the mighty giant Finn McCool who left his ancient home behind to battle his enemy across the sea in Scotland, and many of the sites throughout the area bear testament to this myth, like The Wishing Chair, Giant’s Boot, The Camel, and The Organ, which sits high upon the cliffs looking almost as if it could really be played.
+Legend has it that it was carved out by the mighty giant Finn McCool who left his ancient home behind to battle his enemy across the sea in Scotland, and many of the sites throughout the area bear testament to this myth, like The Wishing Chair, Giant’s Boot, The Camel, and The Organ, which sits high up on the cliffs looking almost as if it could really be played.
 If you go, be sure to venture beyond the famous “stepping stones,” and hike the trail to the top of the cliffs for an amazing bird’s-eye view of the area.

 If you’re into underwater life, the Great Barrier Reef is one natural wonder that you really don’t want to miss.
 The oldest and largest living coral reef on the planet, it spans nearly 150 miles and is made up entirely of living organisms.
 The dizzying variety of marine life that can be found here is truly remarkable, including sea turtles, rays, dolphins, giant clams, tropical fish and much more.
 By heading to the Queensland coast you can hop on any number of boats that shuttle snorkelers and divers out to the reef for an experience of a lifetime.
 According to the Australian Conservation Foundation, a rise in ocean temperatures of just 3 to 5 degrees Fahrenheit, combined with more acidic water, may soon leave 97 percent of the Great Barrier Reef bleached and lifeless, so this is one trip you don’t want to put off.

 Not surprisingly, some of the world’s most awe-inspiring destinations can’t be reached by car, including Kauai’s Na Pali Coast.
 While it may not be easy to get to, requiring an 11-mile-hike on the Kalalau trail, taking a boat or helicopter tour, the reward of being on this rugged, wild coastline is worth the effort.
 Located along the north shore of Kauai, it boasts lush, emerald-hued pinnacles that tower along the shoreline for 17 miles, with velvety green cliffs and cascading falls that plunge into deep, narrow valleys.
-Today, it appears much like it did centuries before, when Hawaiian settlements flourished in the valleys, existing on the fish they could catch and food they could grow.
+Today, it appears much like it did centuries before, when Hawaiian settlements flourished in the valleys, existing on the fish they could catch and the food they could grow.

-America’s first national park is surely one of its most magnificent.
+Yellowstone is America’s first national park is surely one of its most magnificent.
 The nearly 4,000-square-mile park is home to more geothermal features, including hot springs, mud pots and geysers, than anywhere else on the planet.
-You can see one of the most famous, Old Faithful, which shoots steam as high as 185 feet into the sky every 90 minutes, along with many other lesser known geysers as well as brilliant multi-colored hot springs like Grand Prismatic Spring, the largest hot spring in America and a natural wonder that must be seen to be believed.
+You can see one of the most famous, Old Faithful, which shoots steam as high as 185 feet into the sky every 90 minutes, along with many other lesser-known geysers as well as brilliant multi-colored hot springs like Grand Prismatic Spring, the largest hot spring in America and a natural wonder that must be seen to be believed.
 It was named for its striking coloration in hues that match the rainbow dispersion of white light by an optical prism of orange, yellow, red, green and blue.

 The Galapagos Islands are a one-of-a-kind destination located 600 miles off the coast of Ecuador.
 This microcosm of evolution offers some of the best up-close-and-personal wildlife encounters on Earth.
 As the islands were never linked to the mainland, to get there, species had to have swam, floated or flown in – and as larger mammals at the top of the food chain couldn’t make the journey, the lack of predators allow wildlife to thrive.
 Many of the animals have never learned to fear humans, and appear practically tame, which means you can snorkel right alongside an iguana and walk quietly among the resident sea lions and the Galapagos giant tortoise.
 You can also spot Galapagos penguins, blue-footed boobies and flightless cormorants.